Our beloved pets are likely to have accidents from time to time. Especially if you’re toilet training a puppy or caring for an elderly pet.

 - Leave to ferment for one month in a warm place (above 35 C for best results)

 During fermentation, the yeast will convert the sugar into alcohol and carbon dioxide.
-For the first two weeks, it’s important to unscrew the bottle lid three times a day to release the build-up of carbon dioxide.
+For the first two weeks, it’s essential to unscrew the bottle lid three times a day to release the build-up of carbon dioxide.

-Then wipe away with a soft damp cloth and dry with a clean towel
+Then wipe away with a soft damp cloth and dry with a clean towel.

 Commercial cleaners